0x-jerry/vscode-private-notes/README.en.md

 ## Clear encryption

-Use `Encrypt: Decrypt all files` to clear password and decrypt all files.
+Use `Encrypt: Decrypt all files` to clear the password and decrypt all files.

 ## Configuration